Why you should see 'Dunkirk' in 70mm

 So just what is 70mm film?

-David Schwartz, chief curator of New York's Museum of the Moving Image, explained that before digital projection, films were shot on 35mm film.
+David Schwartz, chief curator of New York's Museum of the Moving Image, explained that before digital projection, films were typically shot on 35mm film.
 70mm was another option that was twice as big.
 Since the size of the film was bigger, it changed the look and experience for moviegoers.

 "You get a much bigger image, you get more detail, you get more light going through the film from the projector," Schwartz said.
 "You basically get a much brighter more vivid image."